Your cookie preferences

 How much is Virgin Media's price increase?

-The price hike applied to almost all customers using Virgin Media broadband, TV or home phone packages.
+Virgin Media's annual price hike applies to almost all customers using Virgin Media broadband, TV, or home phone packages.

-However, the following groups are usually exempt from this price increase:
+However, the following groups are usually exempt from Virgin Media's annual price increase:

 • 1